bhanuprabhavi/strategic_product_placement_analysis/README.md

 This project analyzes how product placement impacts sales performance using data analytics and visualization.
 The goal is to help businesses make smarter decisions about where and how to place products in stores or digital platforms to maximize visibility and conversions.

 Project Overview:
-Project Name: Strategic Product Placement Sales Impact Analysis
+- Project Name: Strategic Product Placement Sales Impact Analysis
-Objective: To study the correlation between product positioning and sales volume.
+- Objective: To study the correlation between product positioning and sales volume.
-Tools Used: Tableau, Python (Pandas), SQL, Excel
+- Tools Used: Tableau
-Domain: Retail / E-commerce / Marketing Analytics
+- Domain: Retail / E-commerce / Marketing Analytics

 Features:
 - Interactive Dashboards for visualizing sales performance by product position